ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.en-asia.md

 hidden: true
 ---

-**Last updated April 14th<sup>th</sup>, 2022**
+**Last updated April 14<sup>th</sup>, 2022**

 ## Objective

 This page provides the technical capabilities and limitations of the Public Cloud Databases' m3 aggregator offer.
-We improve our offers continuously.
+We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap at <https://github.com/ovh/public-cloud-roadmap/projects/2>.

 ## Capabilities and limitations